 Clive is consistently ranked by Chambers Global since 2013, receiving plaudits for his “very strong aircraft financing practice.”
 He regularly acts for international clients in cross-border finance mandates and holds positions with Bermuda’s civil aviation and shipping regulatory bodies.
 In 2016 he was recognised for advising Pan Orient on its sale of a 50% stake in its Thai subsidiary to Sea Oil Energy.
 Sources continue to highlight him as “one of the firm´s most promising younger lawyers.”
 Clive is recognised as a ´Leading Individual´ in the Banking, Finance and Capital Markets category and recommended in the Corporate and Commercial category by Legal 500 Caribbean.
 He is also consistently recommended in IFLR1000 in the Banking and Capital Markets categories.
 He has also been identified through independent research as being one of the world´s leading aviation lawyers in Who´s Who Legal: Aviation 2019.

-Clive is a member of the Bermuda Bar Association, Director of the Bermuda Civil Aviation Authority and Chairman of the Board for the Bermuda International Shipping Association.
+Clive is a member of the Bermuda Bar Association and Director of the Bermuda Civil Aviation Authority.

 - China Aircraft Leasing Group Holdings, acted as deal counsel in relation to local law matters on China Aircraft Global Ltd’s recent $790 million senior secured commercial aircraft portfolio financing.